sailfish009/openstructure/modules/io/doc/mmcif.rst

     :rtype:  :class:`str`
     :raises: Exception if *i* out of bounds.

+  .. method:: GetMajor(i)

+    :param i: Index of revision
+    :type i: :class:`int`
+    :return: The major version of this revision (-1 if not set).
+    :rtype:  :class:`int`
+    :raises: Exception if *i* out of bounds.

+  .. method:: GetMinor(i)

+    :param i: Index of revision
+    :type i: :class:`int`
+    :return: The minor version of this revision (-1 if not set).
+    :rtype:  :class:`int`
+    :raises: Exception if *i* out of bounds.

   .. method:: GetLastDate()

     :return: Date of the latest revision ('?' if no revision set).
     :rtype:  :class:`str`

+  .. method:: GetLastMajor()

+    :return: Major version of the latest revision (-1 if not set).
+    :rtype:  :class:`int`

+  .. method:: GetLastMinor()

+    :return: Minor version of the latest revision (-1 if not set).
+    :rtype:  :class:`int`

   .. method:: SetDateOriginal(date)
               GetDateOriginal()